 Kubernetes is an open source container scheduling and orchestration system originally created by Google and then donated to the Cloud Native Computing Foundation.
 Kubernetes automatically schedules containers to run evenly among a cluster of servers, abstracting this complex task from developers and operators.
 Recently Kubernetes has emerged as the favored container orchestrator and scheduler.

-The NGINX Kubernetes Ingress controller provides enterprise‑grade delivery services for Kubernetes applications, with benefits for users of both open source NGINX and NGINX Plus.
-With the NGINX Kubernetes Ingress controller, you get basic load balancing, SSL/TLS termination, support for URI rewrites, and upstream SSL/TLS encryption.
+The NGINX Ingress Controller for Kubernetes provides enterprise‑grade delivery services for Kubernetes applications, with benefits for users of both NGINX Open Source and NGINX Plus.
+With the NGINX Ingress Controller for Kubernetes, you get basic load balancing, SSL/TLS termination, support for URI rewrites, and upstream SSL/TLS encryption.
 NGINX Plus users additionally get session persistence for stateful applications and JSON Web Token (JWT) authentication for APIs.

-For NGINX Plus customers, support for the NGINX Kubernetes Ingress controller is included at no additional cost.
+For NGINX Plus customers, support for the NGINX Ingress Controller for Kubernetes is included at no additional cost.

-The following example.yml file creates a Kubernetes Ingress resource to route client requests to different services depending on the request URI and
+In addition to the regular Ingress Resources, the NGINX Ingress Controller for Kubernetes provides the VirtualServer and VirtualServerRoute resources.
+The following example.yml file creates a VirtualServer resource to route client requests to different services depending on the request URI and

 Host header.
 For client requests with the

-To terminate SSL/TLS traffic, create a Kubernetes Secret object with an SSL/TLS certificate and key, and assign it to the Kubernetes Ingress resource (a Secret contains a small amount of sensitive data such as the certificate and key to encrypt data).
+To terminate SSL/TLS traffic, create a Kubernetes Secret object with an SSL/TLS certificate and key, and assign it to the VirtualServer resource (a Secret contains a small amount of sensitive data such as the certificate and key to encrypt data).
 For more about Secrets, see the Kubernetes documentation.

-It’s easy to customize the Ingress controller, either by specifying annotations in the ingress resource YAML file or by mapping a Kubernetes resource, such as ConfigMaps, to the Ingress controller.
-In the example above, we are using annotations to customize the Ingress controller by enabling session persistence to the coffee service and configuring JWT validation.
+It’s easy to customize the Ingress controller, either by specifying annotations in the Ingress resource YAML file or by mapping a Kubernetes resource, such as ConfigMaps, to the Ingress controller.
 Our GitHub repository provides many complete examples of deploying the Kubernetes Ingress controller with NGINX Plus.